Treatment & Results

 Huntington’s Disease Trial, Phase 2a

-Study discontinued due to COVID19 restrictions
+Study Discontinued Due to COVID19 Restrictions

-EIP Pharma conducted a double-blind, placebo-controlled, crossover clinical trial to investigate the effects of neflamapimod on reversing synaptic dysfunction and improving cognitive function in patients with early-stage Huntington’s disease.
-The study was being conducted at one site in Cambridge, UK and was to evaluate 16 patients in the cross-over design.
+CervoMed conducted a double-blind, placebo-controlled, crossover clinical trial to investigate the effects of neflamapimod on reversing synaptic dysfunction and improving cognitive function in patients with early-stage Huntington’s disease.
+The study was conducted at one site in Cambridge, UK and was to evaluate 16 patients in the cross-over design.
 This study was discontinued because COVID19 restrictions impeded the completion of the trial, which because of its within-subject crossover design required patient participation in the study for at least nine months.
 There were no new safety signals identified.

 Clinical Milestone Pipeline

-Pipeline"The positive effects in the AscenD-LB clinical study on cognitive and motor function demonstrate neflamapimod has potential as a treatment for patients with dementia with Lewy bodies.
+"The positive effects in the AscenD-LB clinical study on cognitive and motor function demonstrate neflamapimod has potential as a treatment for patients with dementia with Lewy bodies.
 If these findings are confirmed in phase 2b and phase 3 clinical studies, neflamapimod could become the first approved therapy for this devastating disease.
-DLB is not only the second most common neurodegenerative dementia but is also associated with substantial reduction of patient quality of life and high caregiver burden.”
+DLB is not only the second most common neurodegenerative dementia but is also associated with substantial reduction of patient quality of life and high caregiver burden."